isomerpages/csa-csro-licensing/_resources/FAQs.md

 <details>
 <summary><h5>32.
 Am I required to obtain Cyber Trust Mark (“CTM”) Promoter (Tier 3) or equivalent certification?</h5></summary>

-Under the [updated conditions of licence](https://www.csro.gov.sg/resources/documents-and-guides/conditions-of-licence/), all licensees who are licensed to provide licensable cybersecurity services are required to hold an active CTM Promoter (Tier 3) or equivalent certification.
+Under the <a target="\_blank" href="https://www.csro.gov.sg/resources/documents-and-guides/conditions-of-licence/">updated conditions of licence</a>, all licensees who are licensed to provide licensable cybersecurity services are required to hold an active CTM Promoter (Tier 3) or equivalent certification.
 This requirement applies uniformly regardless of the type or modality of licensable cybersecurity services provided.
 </details>
 <details>
 <summary><h5>33.
 What are the requirements for Cyber Trust Mark (“CTM”) Promoter (Tier 3) or equivalent certification?</h5></summary>